iLVOEWOCK/PlugManPE/README.md

 ## License

-PlugManX is open-source and licensed under the [GPL License](LICENSE).
+PlugManX is open-source and licensed under the [GNU License](LICENSE).